rusefi/rusefi_documentation/Custom-M111-Full-Engine-Harness.md

 # Notes on fully custom M111 Engine Harness

 This harness is designed for M111 engines _swaps_ it has custom body integration plugs!
+This harness is designed 🟢specifically for rusEFI microRusEFI🟢 ECU

 * Converted to VAG coil-on-plug (red or black your choice)
 * Converted to Honda pedal cable position sensor (more reliable choice)